paf31/purescript-thermite/docs/README.md

 ```

 A type synonym for action handlers, which take an action and the current properties
-for the component, and return a computation in some monad `m`.

-In practice, `m` will be the `Action` monad.
+for the component, and return a computation in the `Action` monad.

 #### `Render`